camptocamp/c2cgeoportal/doc/administrator/editing.rst

 Configuring security
 --------------------

-In most cases editable layers are private, i.e. their ``public`` fields are set to ``false``.
+For a layer to be editable it must be private, i.e. its ``public`` field must be set to ``false``.
 This means that some security configuration is required.
 Layer security is configured in the ``restrictionarea`` table, which is managed by selecting the ``Restriction Areas`` item in the admin interface.

 For a layer to be actually editable in the editing interface it should have at least one associated *restriction area*, and this restriction area should have